rcrowther/django-img/README.md

 IF you prefer your own core admin, have a look at the code for ImageCoreAdmin in '/image/admins.py'.
 It provides some useful clues about how to do formfield overrides, and other customisations.

 If using subclassed Image/Reform models, you may find it more maintainable to duplicate and modify the admin code, rather than import and override.

+#### LinkedImageAdmin
+For administration of models that contain foreign key links to images.

+This is a small override that should not interfere with other admin code.
+It disallows image editing once an image has been connected to a field (by upload or selection). e.g.

+    from image.addmins import LinkedImageAdmin

+        class NewsArticleAdmin(LinkedImageAdmin, admin.ModelAdmin):
+            pass

+        admin.site.register(NewsArticle, NewsArticleAdmin)

 ### Form parts
 Both the below are used in the base Image model.
 There's not much use in them unless you you are building forms to control directly Image models (rare).